MicrosoftEdge/MSEdgeExplainers/CSSGapDecorations/explainer.md

   issue also notes the potential for multi-column to gain block-direction overflow with a corresponding gap.
 This non-goal could become a goal if either of these ideas are adopted.
-* Complex segmentation of gap decorations.
-Other proposals such as the one in Alternative 1 present ideas such as generating multiple decorations per gap that follow the spans of neighboring items in various ways.
-However, none of the use cases known to the author call for more complexity than a single segment within each gap, or a single segment between each pair of gap intersections.
-Syntax enabling these scenarios is designed with intent of expanding to more complex segmentation in a future level of the feature.
 * Images in gap decorations.
 Compared to, say, border-image, gap decoration images need to cover significantly more cases such as T intersections.
 See [this